Git code synchronization and merge

 echo 'Code push test.'

-3. Log in to Git, go to the target repository, and select the save branch.
+3. Log on to Git, go to the target repository, and select the save branch.
 Find the shell_test folder.
-In the shell_test folder, you will see three files: shell_test.sh (code file), shell_test.spec.json (scheduling configuration file), and dataworks.properties (variable file), confirming that the synchronization was successful.
-Click shell_test.sh to view the shell_test node and its code.
+You should see three files in the folder: shell_test.sh (code file), shell_test.spec.json (scheduling configuration file), and dataworks.properties (variable file).
+Click shell_test.sh to view the shell_test node and its code content.
+This indicates that the synchronization is successful.

 4. To verify synchronization for the other two branches, publish the node to the corresponding environments.
 For more information about the publish operation, see Publish nodes within the same workspace.